 Tea tree oil

-Tea tree oil is an essential oil that people often use to treat acne.
-A small 2016 study suggests that tea tree oil may also help with oily skin.
+Tea tree oil is an essential oil often used to treat acne.
+According to a 2023 review, tea tree oil may also help with oily skin.

 It can, however, cause irritation and allergic reactions.
 Tea tree oil has the most reported allergic reactions of any essential oil.

-Anyone who is applying tea tree oil directly to the skin should dilute it to a strength of 5%.
+Anyone applying tea tree oil directly to the skin should dilute it to a strength of 5%.

 Seek immediate medical care if signs of an allergic reaction occur, such as hives, swelling, or trouble breathing.